mihirobendre/my-coe332-hws/homework08/README.md

 # Analyzing Austin TX Crimes dataset

 ## Project Objective
-This project aims to provide functions to analyze data from The HUGO Gene Nomenclature Committee's gene dataset.
-By processing and analyzing this data, researchers and enthusiasts can gain insights into the distribution and characteristics of gene data, contributing to our understanding of human genomes.

-Building on the previous homework (homework06), this iteration (homework07) of the project has an added api endpoint called jobs, which has three new endpoint capabilities: /jobs with 'GET' and 'POST', and /jobs<jobid>.

 ## Folder Contents
-- `gene_api.py`: Contains the main /data and /gene routes for getting, posting and deleting data, as well as retreiving general and specific gene information.
+- `routes.py`: Contains the main /data and /gene routes for getting, posting and deleting data, as well as retreiving general and specific gene information.
 Also contains "front-end" commands for the /jobs endpoints.
 - `Dockerfile`: Contains commands for creating container.
 - `docker-compose.yml`: Contains instructions for composing the flask app container, worker contianer, and redis database.
 - `requirements.txt`: Lists required packages and versions.
 - `jobs.py`: Contains the entire "back-end" of the jobs endpoint.
 - `worker.py`: Contains the decorator and a simple function for launching the worker, to run each "job".

 ## Description of Data